Innectic/Vii/README.md

 Vii is a next programming language aiming at fast compile speeds, with easy to write code.

 Some of the goals are:
-- Don't include random things no one will ever need
+- K.I.S.S - Keep it simple, stupid.
-- Huge projects (5 million lines) shouldn't take a million years to compile.
+- Huge projects shouldn't take forever to compile.
 - Library management should be easy
-- The compiler should be influence-able, not just a static thing.
-(Meaning that you can ask the compiler to do things at compile time)
-- Large amounts of optimizations
-- Multiple export backends: x86, x64, LLVM, etc
+- Multiple export backends: x64, LLVM, etc
 - Easy to debug, no `printf` debugging should be needed
 - Simple to contribute, and add features